-Paris surely is one of the most beautiful city I know.
+You probably know by now that Paris is one of my favorite city in the world.
 Its unique architecture and beautiful monuments make every locations super photogenic.
-As an art and photography lover myself, I’m putting here my favorite photo locations in Paris during winter.
-Even if the weather might be gloomy or grey, I especially love the mystical and moody vibes it gives to photographs.
-If you’re planning to visit the French capital soon, make sure to keep this guide with you while visiting or save it for later !
+I find that the mystical and moody vibes of winter makes this city even more unique!
+If you get lucky, you might as well experience Paris under a beautiful blanket of snow, giving this city an ethereal look.
+I’m putting here my favorite photo locations in Paris during winter.
+If you’re planning to visit the French capital during this time of the year, make sure to keep this guide with you while visiting or save it for later!

 The Louvre Museum is a must-see monument in Paris.
-And it is so big that you can add it to all your stays!
-Its famous glass pyramid and its magnificent inner courtyard are full of photogenic features.
-Before/After exploring the Museum’s galleries, take the time to explore the courtyard, its stairs and crossings before moving to your next stop.
+And it is so big that you can visit it during all your stays!
+Its famous glass pyramid and its magnificent inner courtyard are full of photogenic angles.
+Before or after exploring the Museum’s galleries, take the time to explore the courtyard, its stairs and crossings before moving to your next stop.
+If you want to take pictures in front of the pyramid, I would suggest you to go either when the museum is closed, or better, in an early morning in summer!

 Institut de France